-- 256. Corn and processed grain from terminal elevators are transported by truck, rail, and/or ship to their final destination.
+- 249. Some corn is sold for manufacture into corn ethanol.
+Ethanol manufacture results in a corn by-product known as DDGS.
+DDGS from the ethanol industry is commonly sold as a high protein livestock feed.
+In the U.S., DDGS is packed and traded as a commodity product. - 250.
+Corn and processed grain from terminal elevators are transported by truck, rail, and/or ship to their final destination.
 Exporters may load the products themselves, or may contract with others for hauling and/or loading/transfer services.
 Corn bound for China is typically loaded into shipping containers and shipped by rail either to the West Coast or New Orleans, where the containers are loaded onto ships.
-Large exporters may deal in entire vessels loaded with corn, while smaller exporters ship containers of these products on container ships that may carry containers of other products, or from other exporters, as well. - 257.
-Once the corn or DDGS arrives in China, it must be cleared for import before the counter-party who has purchased the product may take delivery. - 258.
-Thus, the commodity supply chain for corn bound for China may involve country elevators, sub-terminal elevators, terminal elevators, truckers and other haulers, loaders and transport companies, and exporters who ship the product to China. - 259.
-Elevators both own and store corn for sale further down the supply chain. - 260.
+Large exporters may deal in entire vessels loaded with corn, while smaller exporters ship containers of these products on container ships that may carry containers of other products, or from other exporters, as well. - 251.
+Once the corn or DDGS arrives in China, it must be cleared for import before the counter-party who has purchased the product may take delivery. - 252.
+Thus, the commodity supply chain for corn bound for China may involve country elevators, sub-terminal elevators, terminal elevators, truckers and other haulers, loaders and transport companies, and exporters who ship the product to China. - 253.
+Elevators both own and store corn for sale further down the supply chain. - 254.
 Similarly, exporters may purchase and sell corn and DDGS, or may expect these products under a variety of consignment agreements.
 They have incurred injury due to the loss of the Chinese export market under either arrangement.